-You will continue with your exercises as given to you by the physiotherapist.
+You will continue with your exercises as given to you on the ward.
+You will be given more exercises to progress.
 You will gradually work on developing the strength and control of your shoulder, progressing to full functional movement.
 We will encourage you to learn how to use your shoulder comfortably.